Kojo Yankah: Politics

 With the return to party politics in Ghana, Yankah stood for elections as MP in the 1992 Ghanaian parliamentary election on the National Democratic Congress ticket and won the seat for the Agona East constituency.
 He retained the seat in the 1996 election to have a second term with 13,336 votes out of the 24,652 valid votes cast, representing 43.40% over his opponents: Yeboah Alex Duodo, an NPP member who polled 8,605 votes, Kweku James Mensah, an NCP member who polled 1,843 votes, Kofi Owusu, a CPP member who polled 470 votes, Martin Kobina Nkum, an NPP member who polled 389 votes and Kojo A. Yankah, an NPP member who also polled 0 votes.
 During the second term of the Rawlings government, Yankah was first appointed Central Regional Minister.
 He was later shifted to Ashanti Regional Minister, a position he held for only 11 months before he was moved to the National Development Planning Commission as a Minister of State.
 This led to his resignation from the government.

 Family

 Kojo Yankah married Susan Roseline Esi Thompson, a Home Economics tutor, in 1977.
 She died on 30 July 2001 from a respiratory ailment.
-He was married to Ekua Essandoh, now deceased.
+He was married to Ekua Essandoh, a banker, now deceased from breast cancer.
+He is currently married to Nana Nyarkoa Yankah (Maud Griffin), a graduate of University of Cape Coast and Nkosuohemaa of Agona Abodom.

-He is the brother of Kwesi Yankah, who is the Minister of Tertiary Education in Government of Nana Akufo-Addo of the New Patriotic Party (NPP).
+He is the brother of Kofi Yankah, a Marketing Consultant, Prof Kwesi Yankah, an academic professor who was the Minister of Tertiary Education in the Government of Nana Akufo-Addo of the New Patriotic Party, and George Yankah, a retired PR officer of SSNIT.